 The very nature of disasters dictates that they are random and cannot be predicted.
 That makes it even more important to have data backup and recovery solutions in place.
 By having a plan in place, no matter when the disaster strikes, your business can recovery quickly and efficiently.
 This minimizes the amount of downtime.
 It is important to understand the steps of a well-designed DRP.

 This is a key factor in a successful DRP.
 Prevention means planning.
 Do you have plans for how to replace damaged computer hardware, office furniture, network infrastructure, and data?
 What about power contingencies?
 In some natural disasters, power can be out for days.
+Do you have emergency fueling services available to keep your business running during a power outage?
 Does your current DRP have that contingency built in?

 Not all disasters are natural.
 Some are caused by viruses and malware.
 In order to protect and prevent this type of disaster from occurring, it is important all systems be updated with the latest operating system updates and virus definitions.
 By doing this, many disasters can be averted.